2025 - All Construction Projects

 Traffic Impacts:

-• WIS 54 will be closed for 60-days on June 16.
+• WIS 54 is CLOSED for 60-days starting June 16.

 • WIS 47 is open to traffic.
-Pavement work is scheduled to begin on June 9, 2025.
+Pavement work begins on June 9, 2025.

 Detour: WIS 54 will be detoured to the following routes: